Professor Willard McCarty

 Tel +44 (0)20 7848 2784

 Research Interests and PhD supervision

-Willard McCarty is Professor of Humanities Computing, King’s College London, and Professor at the Centre for Cultural Research, University of Western Sydney.
-He is Editor of the British journal, Interdisciplinary Science Reviews (2008-), founding Editor of the online seminar Humanist (1987-) and founding Convenor of the London Seminar in Digital Text and Scholarship (2006-).
-He is recipient of the Canadian Award for Outstanding Achievement, Computing in the Arts and Humanities (2005) and the Richard W. Lyman Award, Rockefeller Foundation (2006) and the Roberto Busa Award, Alliance of Digital Humanities Organizations (2013).
+Willard McCarty is Professor of Humanities Computing, King’s College London, and Professor in the Digital Humanities Research Group, University of Western Sydney.
+He is Editor of the journal, Interdisciplinary Science Reviews (2008-) and founding Editor of the online seminar Humanist (1987-).
+He is recipient of the Canadian Award for Outstanding Achievement, Computing in the Arts and Humanities (2005), the Richard W. Lyman Award, Rockefeller Foundation (2006) and the Roberto Busa Award, Alliance of Digital Humanities Organizations (2013).
 He is editor of Text and Genre in Reconstruction (2010) and author of the first comprehensive theoretical treatment of his field, Humanities Computing (2005), forthcoming in a paper back edition with a new Preface (July 2014).